Origins & Manifesto

 THE Hacker Paradise MANIFESTO

 This is what we believe in.
 We hope it resonates with you.

 We believe in inclusivity and diversity across the board, no exceptions.
 We welcome you no matter your gender preference, race, religion, sexuality, body type, background or beliefs.
 We’re part dreamer, misfit, and non-conformist.

-We also recognize that living the HP life is a privilege that not everyone can access.
+We also recognize that living the Hacker Paradise life is a privilege that not everyone can access.
 We do our very best to keep our prices fair and have offered scholarships in the past.

 We believe in building a supportive community for each other in all the places we visit and experience.
 That means creating a safe, positive place where connectivity and belonging is nurtured.

-When you come with us, you become part of the HP family.
+When you come with us, you become part of the Hacker Paradise family.
 This is a lifetime membership and, just like your relationship with Aunt Gertrude, you can’t get away from us, even if you try.

 If you’re not growing, you’re dying.